Extrinsic Calibration of Multiple LiDARs for a Mobile Robot based on Floor Plane And Object Segmentation: Experiments

 \subsubsection{Settings}

 We created a mobile platform equipped with multiple LiDARs that have non-overlapping FoV in the simulation.
 The configuration of the multiple LiDARs and simulation environement are shown in Fig. \ref{fig:sim_settings}.
 We used the Livox Mid-70 for the LiDARs\footnote{\url{https://www.livoxtech.com/mid-70}}.
-The LiDARs rotated in place and stoped repeatedly, accumulating data at a total of 16 poses.
+We tested our proposed method using rotational motion in place and evaluated the error against the ground truth of the extrinsic parameters.
+The platform performed repeated stopping and rotating actions at poses where both the object and the floor surface could be observed, accumulating data at a total of 16 poses.

 Verify that the proposed method is able to correctly adjust the extrinsic parameters even when randomly applied with a maximum noise of 0.2 m in translation and 5.0 deg in rotation.
 Similarly, a maximum noise of 0.2 m and 3.0 deg is randomly added to the motion trajectory.
 To demonstrate that estimation is possible with various objects, we used three types of objects: box, cylinder, and capsule.
 In particular, cylinders and capsules are challenging objects for traditional feature-based methods due to their lack of planar features.
 The simulation environment was constructed using Mujoco\footnote{\url{https://mujoco.org/}}.